-This method will help your succulents grow its roots further to be able to absorb more water during the flood.
+This method will help your succulents grow their roots further to be able to absorb more water during the flood.
 If you spray the surface of the soil, the succulent roots will remain near the surface.
 It will eventually end up making more work for you.

 If you follow this method, your succulents will become larger with stronger roots.
-It’ll be able to sit in this completely dried out soil for a longer period (several days) and still healthy.
+It’ll be able to sit in this completely dried out soil for a longer period (several days) and still be healthy.

-For watering your succulents, you can use hose but that squeeze bottle is better because you’ll be able to measure the amount of water.
+For watering your succulents, you can use a hose but that squeeze bottle is better because you’ll be able to measure the amount of water.

 As mentioned before, do not use a spray bottle to water your succulents plants.
 Otherwise, it’ll take a lot of your time, and the roots of your succulents will not be able to strongly developed.

-In the drought time, your plant will develop new roots to quickly get as much water as possible.
+In drought time, your plant will develop new roots to quickly get as much water as possible.
 But if you do a light spray on the surface, the roots will remain there.
 Because the roots always follow moisture in the soil.